grahamjenson/ger/README.md

-Good Enough Reccomendations (GER) is a simple recomendations engine that uses collaborative filtering.
+Good Enough Reccomendations (GER) is a collaborative filtering based recomendations engine.
-GER is built to be a very fast, scalable calculator that can be built upon and wrapped to add specific features that you may need.
+GER is built to be easy to use and integrate into any application.

-#Init
+Read more here [Good Enough Recomendations with GER]

+#Quick Start

 Create a GER instance by first creating a connection to the database with knex, then creating a Postgres Event Store Mapper (ESM).